Flight 714 to Sydney: History

-Hergé began writing Flight 714 to Sydney four years after he had ended his previous instalment in the series, The Castafiore Emerald.
-His enthusiasm for the Adventures of Tintin had declined, and instead his main interest was abstract art, both as a painter and a collector.
+Hergé began writing Flight 714 to Sydney four years after he had ended The Castafiore Emerald.
+His enthusiasm for The Adventures of Tintin had declined, and instead his main interest was abstract art, both as a painter and a collector.
 He initially planned on titling his new story Special Flight for Adelaide before changing it to Flight 714 to Sydney.
 While working on the story, Hergé told English translator Michael Turner that "I've fallen out of love with Tintin.
 I just can't bear to see him".

-With Flight 714 to Sydney, Hergé stated that he wanted a "return to Adventure with a capital A... without really returning there".
+With Flight 714 to Sydney, Hergé stated that he wanted a "return to Adventure with a capital A ... without really returning there".
 He sought to provide answers to two questions: "Are there other inhabited planets?
 And are there 'insiders' who know it?"
 Hergé had a longstanding interest in paranormal phenomena, and believed that a story with such elements would appeal to the growing interest in the subject.
 He was particularly influenced by Robert Charroux's Le Livre des Secrets Trahis ("The Book of Betrayed Secrets"), which expounded the idea that extraterrestrials had influenced humanity during prehistory.
 The character of Mik Ezdanitoff (Mik Kanrokitoff in the English translation) was based on Jacques Bergier, a writer on paranormal topics; Bergier was pleased with this.
 The name "Ezdanitoff" is a pun on "Iz da nie tof", a Marols (Brussels dialect) phrase which means "Isn't that great".
 The television presenter who interviews the protagonists at the end of the story was visually modelled on the Tintin fan Jean Tauré, who had written to Hergé asking if he could be depicted in the series shaking Haddock's hand.

 Rastapopoulos, a recurring villain in the series who had last appeared in The Red Sea Sharks, made a return in Flight 714 to Sydney.
 In his interviews with Numa Sadoul, Hergé noted that he was consciously shifting the nature of the villains in the book, relating that "during the story, I realised that when all was said and done Rastapopoulos and Allan were pathetic figures.
 Yes, I discovered this after giving Rastapopoulos the attire of a de luxe cowboy; he appeared to me to be so grotesque dressed up in this manner that he ceased to impress me.
 The villains were debunked: in the end they seem above all ridiculous and wretched.
 You see, that's how things evolve".
 Other characters that Hergé brought back for the story were Skut, the Estonian pilot from The Red Sea Sharks, and Jolyon Wagg, who is depicted watching television at the very end of the story.